-Former JD(S) MLA Appaji Gowda dead after testing positive for COVID-19
+Former JD(S) MLA Appaji Gowda dies after testing positive for COVID-19

 Bengaluru, Sep 03: Former JD(S) MLA M J Appaji Gowda died at a private hospital in Shivamogga, a Health department official said.